bradmeyn/bradmeyn/README.md

 ## Changing Careers

 After sometime I decided to take the leap and change careers to become a software developer.
-My plan has been to understake further tertiary study whilst also  completing additional online courses to learn new technology and build up my personal portfolio.
+My plan has been to undertake further tertiary study whilst also  completing additional online courses to learn new technology and build up my personal portfolio.

 ## Software Skills